awulkiew/test-tuple_vector/README.md

     std::vector<std::tuple<>> iteration (access all): 0.162009
     std::vector<std::tuple<>> sort (access one, copy all): 1.60809

 The data locality and access pattern is extremely important nowadays.
-Note that in the case of std::vector<std::tuple> it's not important how many operations are performed (to some extent) because the CPU is mainly waiting for the next chunk of data.
+Note that in the case of std::vector&lt;std::tuple> it's not important how many operations are performed (to some extent) because the CPU is mainly waiting for the next chunk of data.